lexara-prime-ai/SCRUM_GUIDE_P2/README.md

    sets but are all working towards a common goal**.

 **
-What does it mean to have a Cross-Functional Development team?**
+Q. What does it mean to have a Cross-Functional Development team?**

-The Development Team should work closely with other members of the Scrum team???
+ - The Development Team should work closely with other members of the Scrum team???

+## 5. In case the scrum owner master is not available, would you still conduct the daily stand-up meeting?

+ - Yes, and make sure to follow up on any impediments raised

+## 6. **What is the importance of daily Standup?**

+ - Inspect progress toward the Sprint Goal